royarghyadip6/SpringBootStaticProject/README.md

-Import the project in eclipse/STS
+# Import the project into Eclipse/STS
-Import >Git >Project from Git >Clone URI >In URI paste project link >Next >Selctt directory >Finish once import is completed, Add the JDK
+Import >Git >Project from Git >Clone URI >In URI paste project link >Next >Selctt directory >Finish Once the import is completed, add the JDK.

 # Step 1: Check Java Build Path
 Right-click your project (SpringBootStaticProject)